hreineck/hangman/README.md

 ## 1. Random Guessing
 This isn't very effective.

-## 2. Using a List of The Most Common Words
+## 2. Guessing the Most Frequent Letters
 I used a quick script to find the most common letter out of all the words in words.txt (https://github.com/dwyl/english-words)

 The bot simply guesses down the line.